Emily Bolton

-Emily Bolton (born 1951) is a Dutch actress raised in England and the Netherlands.
+Emily Bolton (born 1951 in Aruba) is a Dutch actress raised in England and the Netherlands.

 Career

 Bolton appeared in the James Bond film Moonraker in which she played 007's Brazilian contact Manuela.
 Originally she had wanted to become a concert pianist, but at the age of eighteen she chose to go to drama school.

 She is also known for her TV appearances as a recurring cast member in: